Eaternity/eaternity-website/_posts/meals/0000-01-01-restaurants.md

 <div id="award" class="container">
 	<div class="row big-push-top ">
 		<div class="col-xs-12 text-center small-push-bottom">
-			<h2>Look out for the Eaternity Award</h2>
+			<h2>Look out for the Eaternity Awards</h2>
 		</div>
 	</div>
   <div class="row small-push-bottom">
     <div class="col-xs-7 col-sm-6 col-sm-offset-1 col-md-offset-2 col-md-5 push-bottom">
-				<p>To make it convinient for guests, restaurants label their climate friendly meals with the Eaternity Award.
+				<p>To make it convinient for guests, restaurants label their climate friendly meals with the Eaternity Awards.
 This symbol appear at counters, on menu cards, on menu card websites and in our Eaternity Reports.
 If you compose a recipe, you will immediatly see, which ones are being awarded best.</p>
 			<ol>
 			<li><a href="/assets/2015-11-05-Eaternity_logo_set.zip">Download icon pack</a></li>
 			<li><a href="">Download example menu plan</a></li>
 			<li><a href="">Download example communication material for the guests</a></li>
 			</ol>
 			<br>
-			<p>Choose the climate friendly meal with the Eaternity Award.</p>
+			<p>Choose the climate friendly meal with the Eaternity Awards.</p>
 		</div>
 		<div class="col-xs-5 col-sm-5 col-md-3 text-center">
 			<img width="90%" src="/assets/2015-11-05-Eaternity_logo_set/Eaternity-Award-vector.svg" />